-ASTM D6272 tests flexural properties of unreinforced and reinforced plastics and electrical insulating materials by four point bending.
+ASTM D6272 tests the flexural properties of unreinforced and reinforced plastics and electrical insulating materials by four point bending.
 The test consists of a bar of rectangular cross section resting on two supports that is loaded by means of a loading nose between the supports.
 Micom offers ASTM D6272 Testing as part of its Plastics testing material testing services.

-ASTM D6272 Testing Use And Factors To Be Considered
+ASTM D6272 Testing Use and Factors To Be Considered

 ASTM D6272 is used to characterize rigid and semi-rigid plastics in flexion which is an important characteristic for these materials.
 As such, it is used for quality control and specification purposes.
 Stiffer materials should instead be tested to ASTM D790 which is a 3-point loading test method instead of a 4-point loading for ASTM D6272.

 As mentioned by ASTM International , the difference between a four point bending and a three point bending is that “in four point bending the maximum axial fiber stress is uniformly distributed between the loading noses.
 In three point bending the maximum axial fiber stress is located immediately under the loading nose.”